chain4travel/camino-docs/docs/camino-messenger/introduction.md

 Every time a new version is released of any of the message types a new version of the bot is released.
 The latest version of the Camino Messenger bot can be downloaded from our [github](https://github.com/chain4travel/camino-messenger-bot).
 The main bot version is the same as the latest protocol release.
 Technical releases for the bot can result to a minor version increase (for example bot release 6.0.0 and 6.1.0 which both support latest protocol version 6, but bot release 6.1.0 has a technical enhancement without an update to the protocol).
 The bot version is included in the matrix message header of each message.

-**Bot version update without an update to a specific messagetype** As an example in Bot v10.0.0 we have activity service version 1 and 2.
+**Bot version update without an update to a specific messagetype**

+As an example in Bot v10.0.0 we have activity service version 1 and 2.
 We might have released several Bot versions updating transport and accommodation services, which leads to the current bot version being v13.0.0 but the activity service is still on version 1 and 2 (because it's stable and there is no need for an update there).

 Partners only using the activity service, might consider to remain on Bot version 10.0.0 and not upgrade to 11.0.0, ...13.0.0.
-This scenario is unlikely, as trading partners of the example partner that just uses the activity service will trade with other partners that might upgrade to use the enhancements in the transport and accommodation services.
-In addition, there most probably will be minor technical enhancements in most bot versions like for example performance, headers/logging, validation, etc. There could even be breaking changes like a change in encryption.
+This scenario is unlikely, as trading partners of the example partner that just uses the activity service, will trade with other partners that might upgrade to use the enhancements in the transport and accommodation services.
+In addition, there most probably will be minor technical enhancements in most bot versions like for example performance, headers/logging, validation, etc. There could even be breaking changes like a change in encryption or the underlying messaging protocol.

 ### Protocol release